How does a meal plan work?

 Can I find food options on campus if I don't eat meat?

-There is a designated vegan station in our Caesar Rodney Fresh Food Company.
-Pencader & Russell Dining also serve vegan options throughout each meal.
+There are designated vegan and flexitarian stations in Caesar Rodney Fresh Food Company.
+Pencader & Russell Dining Halls also serve vegan options throughout each meal.
 You'll know if a menu item is vegan by the nutrition ID card displayed near the item.
 The cards include Just4U Nutrition Highlights - colorful icons that make it easy to identify and select the best options for you.

 Can I ensure a specific food item is made without gluten?

-There is a designated made without gluten station in our Caesar Rodney Fresh Food Company.
-P.O.D.
+There is a designated allergen solutions station, True Balance, in our Caesar Rodney Fresh Food Company and Pencader Dining Hall.
+The P.O.D.
 Markets also offer an assortment of pre-packaged made without gluten items.